 There are many different kinds of PDUs out there, so you need to make sure that you choose the right one.
 Your #1 concern is AC vs. DC power.
 Although internally they may be quite similar, an AC-powered PDU has very different connectors than a DC-powered PDU.
 If you don't have the right connectors, you're not going to get much use out of your PDU at all.

 Also, don't skimp on build quality when you're choosing a PDU.
-Any equipment that deserves remote power control should only be connected to quality power equipment.
+Any gear that deserves remote power control should only be connected to quality power equipment.
 One good rule of thumb is to look for a powder-coated metal chassis instead of plastic.
 That's one of the easiest things to look for to get a quick idea of overall build quality.
 Also, look for a manufacturer that's been around for a while.
 That lets you leverage a proven design that's been providing reliable service for years.

 There's plenty to like about modular PDUs.
 They have the same advantages of all modular equipment: flexibility in both cost and capabilities.
 Unfortunately, a shelf-and-card approach to PDU design is not perfect.
 The main problem is that, feature-for-feature, a modular PDU will typically be more expensive than a simple rack-mounted PDU.
 That's simply because a shelf architecture is loaded with card buses that don't exist in a non-modular design.

 But there is a solution if you still want flexible PDU capacity.
-You simply have to choose a rack-mount PDU that can daisy-chain with additional devices if necessary.
+You simply have to choose a rack-mount PDU that can daisy-chain with extra devices if necessary.
 This allows you to link several PDU (1U) units together and control them as a single unit.
-Now you get the benefits of a modular PDU – while avoiding the price tag.
+Now you get the benefits of a modular PDU - while avoiding the price tag.